ellisy0/fpt/README.md

 - I wrote this tool for myself, and I've been using it as my primary way to interact with AI chatbots for 2 months before releasing it to GitHub.
 A lot of changes and design choices slowly and organically took place during these two months.
 - I tested it by using it.
 This should work on Windows, macOS, and Linux, but I've been primarily using it on macOS.
 Feel free to open an issue if you encounter any problems and I'll be happy to fix it!
+- Why Python: Python has an officially maintained openai package that I can use.
+Besides, the speed of Python is good enough for this use case since the API calls are by far the slowest part of the program.

 ## License